This site uses cookies, when you click on a link you agree to this.

 So normally you have the choice between the value added tax and the storage fee.

-Alternatively with DAG shares these costs can be avoided!
+Alternatively with DAG units these costs can be avoided!

 DAG

-Each DAG share represents 1 decagram of gold or silver reserves and other assets.
+Each DAG unit represents 1 decagram of gold or silver reserves and other assets.

-Each digital DAG share is a security-based share in the cooperative.
+Each digital DAG unit represents a share of the cooperative.

-The current price of 1 Gold-Dag-Share is 1200 CHF and 1 Silver-Dag-Share is 24 CHF or equivalent in other currencies, at a gold silver ratio of 50.
+The current price of 1 Gold Dag unit is 1500 CHF and 1 Silver Dag unit is 30 CHF or equivalent in other currencies, at a gold silver ratio of 50.

-The minting of gold and silver coins is planned in the future, so that DAG-shares can be paid out in DAG-coins.
+The minting of gold and silver coins is planned in the future, so that DAG units can be paid out in DAG coins.

 © 2025-2026; Silver Dag by